roboflow/inference/cli/README.md

 ### `inference server start`

-`inference server start` starts a local inference server.
+Starts a local inference server.
 It optionally takes a port number (default is 9001) and will only start the docker container if there is not already a container running on that port.

 ```bash
 inference server start --port 9001